 While the world functioned in the same manner as it does today, their understanding of those functions differed dramatically.
 Today, we benefit from several thousand more years of scientific discovery and therefore have a larger context for the universe than those in the Ancient Near East.

 This week, as you dive into “The Beginning,” we encourage you to read Genesis 1:1 with all this in mind.
 Remember, it wouldn’t be until 6th century B.C. that Pythagoras would first suggest a round earth, and 16th century A.D. when it would be demonstrated via circumnavigation.
 Now, this doesn’t mean the Genesis chapter one is “wrong,” it just means that its purpose isn’t to offer a scientific description of the world.
 What the author is trying to do, is reshape your view of who God is and why he made this strange and wonderful world with us as a part of it.
-Those questions are the focus on pages one and two of the Bible, and that’s what we explore more in the Read Scripture video on Genesis 1-11.
+Those questions are the focus on pages one and two of the Bible.

 We hope this is helpful and engaging, and gets you asking some questions you may not have thought of before.